A Review of the Best Pulse Oximeters for Hospitals

 • Rechargeable battery: It offers 6 hours of charging time and up to 6 hours of usage time.

-• Wireless printer compatibility: This allows healthcare providers to print results easily wirelessly
+• Wireless printer compatibility: This pulse oximeter allows healthcare providers to print results easily wirelessly

 • It’s lightweight and hence portable.